 Sign up for more information on how to become a When We All Vote partner and let us know how you will help.

 We are proud to collaborate with a diverse group of partners.
 Together, we are strengthening democracy and working to make sure every American makes their voice heard.
 Some of our partners include:

 During the last presidential election, it’s estimated that more than 15 million eligible voters didn’t go to the polls because they didn’t have a way to get there.
 This election year, for the first time, Lyft is providing voters with access to free and discounted rides to the polls throughout the entire primary calendar and the general election – a significant expansion from its 2018 program.

 Over the next few months, Lyft will share more information on its effort to expand access to voting through its LyftUp initiative – ensuring you can get to the polls and make your voice heard, no matter who or what you vote for.
 They’re working with When We All Vote to help people register and prepare to vote.

 Jack and Jill of America, Inc. is the oldest and largest African American family organization with the mission of stimulating the growth and development of children through its more than 245 chapters across the U.S. Alongside When We All Vote, they’re working to engage more than 40,000 family members of mothers, fathers, and children to help eligible citizens register themselves to vote.
 They will also help bring voter registration programs to elementary, middle, and high schools across America through the My School Votes program.

 Delta Sigma Theta Sorority, Incorporated is a private, not-for-profit organization comprised of college-educated women committed to public service with a primary focus on the Black community.
-During When We All Vote’s 2018 Week of Action, members mobilized across the country by participating in 120 national events aimed at getting eligible Americans registered and ready to vote.
+In 2020, over 3,000 members are mobilized across the country to become Voting Squad Captains to get eligible Americans registered and ready to vote.